EZFlash IV Review

 I found a whole pack just for the EZFlash called EZFlashTools which I will provide on my website here on this post, it makes NES, Gameboy Games, Gameboy Color games all readable from the flash cart with a few drags and clicks.

-As far as the emulation, the NES sounds really weird.. but it plays at full speed so I’m still able to enjoy playing The Legend of Zelda on the go!
-Woooooo.
+As far as the emulation, the NES sounds really weird.. but it plays at full speed.
+So I’m still able to enjoy playing The Legend of Zelda on the go!
+Woooooo, I mean who doesn’t love Zelda?

-The Gameboy and Gameboy Color ROMs, seem to almost work perfect there is a downfall to that as well, though, you cannot use the FULLSCREEN it will play in its resolution period end of story.
+The Gameboy and Gameboy Color ROMs, seem to almost work perfectly.
+There is a downfall to that as well, though, you cannot use the FULLSCREEN it will play in its native resolution period.
+Some might want the original resolution so it might not be that bad for you.

-Overall I give it a 3/5 for what it does it’s worth the amount of money which isn’t that bad I gave around $50 including shipping, and it does come with a MicroSD USB 2.0 reader for your micro sd card.
+Overall I give it a 3/5 for what it does it’s worth the amount of money which isn’t that bad I gave around $50 including shipping.
+It does come with a MicroSD USB 2.0 reader for your micro sd card.

 Now if you excuse me I’m going to go play Pokemon Dark Violet on my EZFlash IV with my Gameboy Advanced SP.